Employment Rights Act - summary

 Disciplinary, capability and sickness absence management procedures e.g. if the policy states that a shortened procedure could be applied during probation. | ‘Short service’ dismissals, in the first 24 months of employment won’t be possible.

-Managers will need training in managing the IPE of employment effectively.
+Managers will need training in managing the first 6 months of employment effectively.

 Training to ensure there is more emphasis on recruitment and induction, probation reviews, dismissal procedures.